Apply to PSI

 Submit an application for the Biomedical Engineering and Imaging Sciences Research MPhil/PhD (Full-time).

-Select the October start date.
+Select the relevant start date:

 Please ensure to include the following:

-- A 500-word personal statement outlining your motivation for undertaking postgraduate research with the CDT.
+• A 500-word personal statement outlining your motivation for undertaking postgraduate research with the CDT.
 Please use the template available for download here.
 Once completed, this should be saved as a PDF and uploaded to the Supporting Statement section.
-Please contact sie-phd@kcl.ac.uk if you have any issues downloading the template.
+Please contact PSI-CDT@kcl.ac.uk if you have any issues downloading the template.

-- Please choose Option 5 ‘I am applying for a funding award or scholarship administered by King’s College London.
+• Please choose Option 5 ‘I am applying for a funding award or scholarship administered by King’s College London’.

-- Failing to include one of these codes might result in you not being considered for funding.
+• Please note that failing to include one of these codes might result in you not being considered for funding.

-- Non-EU international applicants are advised that ATAS may be required.
+• Please note that non-EU international applicants are advised that ATAS may be required.
 While there is no charge to apply for ATAS, processing can take up to 3 months.

 Next steps